jimmieego/reading-notes/CSS/CSS-in-Depth.md

 ![Three left-floated boxes: Box 3 doesn’t float all the way to the left if box 1 is taller than box 2, instead it floats up against box 1.](images/three-left-floated-boxes.png)

-*Double container pattern*: Place the content inside two nested containers and then set margins on the inner container to position it within the outer one.
+*Double container pattern*: Place the content inside two nested containers and then set margins on the inner container to position it within the outer one (e.g., center page contents).

 ### Container collapsing and the clearfix